 Then, there she was, running.
-Running through the trees and beyond without looking back.
+Running through the trees and continuously looking back.
 Her once beautiful and elegant cream gown was a torn mess.
-Once most perfect makeup was ruined with her running mascara and smudged red lipstick.
-Not to mention her perfectly curled hair that was now too close to a bird’s nest.
+Perfect makeup was ruined with her running eyeliner and smudged red lipstick.
+Not to mention her perfectly curled hair that now resembled a bird’s nest.
 But she didn’t care.

-Fear consumed her whole feature, making the seemingly beautiful lady uglier than before.
+Fear consumed her face, marring her beautiful features.
 She was continuously looking back at something.
 But nothing was in sight.
-Instead of feeling relief, she got more scared.
-She had to get out of this hell, anyhow.
-She saw the density of trees decreased.
-Some lake was in sight in the distance.
+Instead of feeling relief, she grew more fearful.
+She had to get out of this hell somehow.
+As she ran, she saw fewer and fewer trees.
+The lake in the distance was a welcome sight.
 Her heart ignited with a small hope of survival.
-The lady fastened her speed.
-The more that open space was coming near, the wider a smile crossed her face.
-She didn’t know how fast she was but she managed to get out of the hell hole of dark trees and was now under the full moon.
-She felt relieved that now at least if something came behind her, at least she’d be able to see him.
-She would at least get enough time for the run.
+The lady quickened her speed.
+The more the open space neared, the wider her smile grew.
+She didn’t know how fast she was running but she managed to get out of the hell hole of dark trees and under the full moon.
+She felt relieved that now at least if something came for her, she’d at least be able to see it.
+She would at least get enough time to run.

 She stood for a second to breathe.
-Then, slowly looked back.
-She did the terrible mistake of her life by doing so.
+Then, she looked back.
+It was the worst mistake of her life.
 She saw him.
-He was coming and straight to her.
-His long, muscled legs were moving with long strides, mercilessly tearing apart the delicate curtain of fog.
+He was coming straight to her.
+His long, muscled legs ate up the space between them, mercilessly tearing apart the delicate curtain of fog.
 He looked so relaxed, so comfortable, yet so dangerous.
 Her eyes widened in fear.
-She started to walk backward without looking.
+She stumbled back.
 Her plan of ‘seeing him and run away’ soon escaped through the window.

 She felt her knees wobble.
-Her whole body started to shiver and the reason certainly wasn’t the cold.
-She didn’t know how long she was backing away.
-It maybe took minutes but to her, it was forever.
+Her whole body started to shiver and it certainly wasn’t the cold.
+She didn’t know how long she had been backing away.
+It took maybe minutes, but to her, it was an eternity.
 Suddenly, she gasped.
-She saw him fastening his speed.
+Incomprehensibly, he seemed to speed up.
 He looked annoyed with this slow-motion game.
-Even in that state somehow she managed to gain enough courage to turn back with the intention of running again.
-She did turn and started to run toward the lake.
+Even in that state, she somehow managed to gain enough courage to run again, this time towards the lake.
 Why?
 She couldn’t tell.
 She wasn’t thinking clearly.
 She just wanted to escape from the hell, from him.
 While she was running, her unfortunate luck brought her more misery when one of her feet collided with a stone.
 She gasped, again.

-The impact was clear. she collapsed to the ground with a loud thud.
+The impact was clear.
+She collapsed to the ground with a loud thud.
 Moonlight shone perfectly on her back.
-She looked like an angel even in her ugly state of appearance, a trapped angel to be precise.
-Dark fog in the distance wanted to surround her.
-She quickly sat on her position, ignoring both of the bleeding elbows.
+She looked like an angel even in her ugly state, a trapped angel to be precise.
+Dark fog in the distance strained to surround her.
+She quickly scrambled to her knees, ignoring both of the bleeding elbows.
 When she was about to stand up, she accidentally turned her head backward.
 Fear turned into terror.
-Her body was frozen on the spot.
+Her body froze on the spot.
 She seemed to have forgotten to stand up and run.
 Her eyes saw her nightmare was dangerously close to her.
-He was about twenty steps away from her.
 His tall masculine frame declared his undying pride.
 She shook her head, tried to speak something but her throat betrayed her.

 She shook her head vigorously.

-“N-no, please, no.” She uttered with much difficulty.
+“N-no, please, no,” She stuttered with much difficulty.

 She swallowed a dry lump.